 Halmahera Indonesian (Tiliqua gigas gigas):

-Though they are the same subspecies as the Classic, Halmaheras are recognized as different because of their reddish coloring and different scale pattern. $125-$250 WC, $225-$250 CB
+Though they are the same subspecies as the Classic, Halmaheras are recognized as different because of their reddish coloring (sometimes gray) and thin black markings on the head.
+The easiest way to tell between a Merauke and a Halmahera is by looking at the belly; Halmaheras have a black or black and white belly. $125-$250 WC, $225-$250 CB

 Irian Jaya (Tiliqua ssp):

 Irian Jayas are the oddballs of the Tiliqua genus.
-They’re not considered “true” blue tongue skinks, but they’re categorized under “Tiliqua” because scientists don’t know what to do with them yet. $125-$250 WC, $225-$250 CB
+They’re not considered “true” blue tongue skinks, but they’re categorized under “Tiliqua” because scientists don’t know what to do with them yet.
+They tend to have speckled forelimbs and brown (rather than black) bands with minimal speckling in-between. $125-$250 WC, $225-$250 CB

 Kei Island (Tiliqua gigas keyensis):

 Kei Island blue tongues are another subspecies of Tiliqua gigas.
-But they are one of my favorites, distinguished by their unique freckled appearance. $125-$250 WC, $225-$250 CB
+But they are one of my favorites, distinguished by their unique freckled appearance that extends to the head. $125-$250 WC, $225-$250 CB

 Merauke (Tiliqua gigas evanescens):

 Yet another subspecies of Tiliqua gigas.
-They can be distinguished by the freckling on their arms and salmon orange-colored belly. $125-$250 WC, $225-$250 CB
+They can be distinguished by the freckling on their arms, distinct banding along the length of the body (most specimens lack freckling in-between, but not all), and a salmon orange-colored belly. $125-$250 WC, $225-$250 CB

 Tanimbar (Tiliqua scincoides chimaera):

 Tanimbars are known for their extremely hard and glossy scales, with a feisty temperament to boot.
-They’re also known for producing large clutches of over 20 live-born babies. $175-$250 WC, $225-$250 CB
+They are typically silver, gray, or yellow in color, and are known for producing large clutches of over 20 live-born babies. $175-$250 WC, $225-$250 CB

 Australian Blue Tongue Skink Subspecies